merigalstyan/UFO-Sightings/README.md

 Finnaly, **function filterTable()** was inserted to hold the updated table data based on the user input and to rebuild the table with the filtered data by deploying **buildTable(filteredData)**.

+### Drawback

+One of the drawbacks of this webpage is the lack of flexibility of user inputs.
+The user must familiarize themselves with the data before filtering it since an incorrect input in the search bars will return nothing.
+Additionally, we can assume that another drawback is that the users won't be notified if their input is incorrect.
+For example, if **middleburg** was misspelled ***middle burg***, the table will display nothing and won't notify the user to maybe check the input.

+### Additional Steps

+I believe **if-else** statements could be deployed to check for incorrect inputs: if the input is incorrect, a message will let the user know.
+Additionally, correct versions could be offered to the user.

+The data is based on USA.
+No other countries are used in this data.
+The country filter could be removed alongside with the column.
+The users should be informed initially that this data is about USA.
+It won't trick the users to look for other countries.